 Due to the smallish size of the city, city officials felt that an unpaid fire-fighting force would be sufficient for its needs.
-There were continuous calls for a larger fire department, however.
-In 1768 the Virginia Gazette declared that
+However, there were continuous calls for a larger fire department and in 1768 the Virginia Gazette declared that

 1950s to 1960s

 The all-volunteer fire brigade persisted until the mid-twentieth-century when, in the wake of the fatal Brick House Tavern fire, demands for a more efficient form of fire-fighting system escalated.
 The City decided that in order to ensure better training in fire-fighting procedures and more efficient fire code enforcement, it would be necessary to hire a paid Fire Marshal.

 The first paid Fire Marshal of Williamsburg was Elliot Jayne.
 During the period that he served the City of Williamsburg, from 1950 until 1962, Elliot Jayne is credited with building a modern fire department.
 Both paid and volunteer firemen manned the fire apparatus twenty-four hours a day, considerably increasing the Fire Departments' ability to respond in a timely fashion to emergencies.

 Chief Jayne resigned in 1962 to move on to a new position in Northern Virginia.
 His successor as Fire Chief/Marshal was a man named Alvin Robertson.
 Chief Robertson presided over the Williamsburg Fire Department with few major changes until his resignation in 1979.
 The man appointed in his stead, James Robert Bailey Jr., held the position of Fire Marshal until his medical retirement in 1990.